denver-cfman/KernelCon2020K8s/Exercises/Defend/defend_e6.md

 # dive localhost.slim
 ```
 #### Wow 47mb!
 That is a significant reduction of attack surface!
-#### Granted, this will never totaly eliminate all attack surfaces but it does go a log way towards that end.
+#### Granted, this will never totally eliminate all attack surfaces but it does go a log way towards that end.

 ## Method 2 - During the build:
 #### Another method to reduce the amount of attack surface is to "not add" additional file in the first place.
 This process is much easier for compiled content than it is for interpreted programming languages, but is still possible as you saw in the other method.

 #### Lets try and build a golang app "without" adding any extra un-needed files.

-- Review the prepaired golang files and ajacent files use to deploy this golang app. (you are welcome to change this as you feel necessary it was preped only to make this exercise quicker)
+- Review the prepared golang files and adjacent files use to deploy this golang app. (you are welcome to change this as you feel necessary it was created only to make this exercise quicker)
 ```
 # cd Exercises/Defend/Files/defend_e6_go
 # ls -laSh